Nkzlxs/courseradownloader/readme.md

 # Coursera Downloader
 ---

-## Auto download video in 720p and auto nexting
+## Automatically download video in 720p and iterate through videos
-1. Install extension
+1. Install extension as developer
-2. Navigate to a coursera course page
+2. Navigate to a coursera course page with video
-3. Ctrl+Shift+2 to begin auto-download, then refresh your coursera page
+3. First, Ctrl+Shift+2, then, refresh your coursera page
-4. It will download to your default browser download location with folder named according to your coursera course
+4. It will start the download to your default browser download location with path and file named according to your coursera course
 5. Ctrl+Shift+3 to stop when it finished downloading

 ## Shortcut Keys